Buchepalli Siva Prasad Reddy

 Buchepalli Siva Prasad Reddy is an Indian politician from Andhra Pradesh.
 He represented Darsi constituency in the 13th assembly term from the Indian National Congress (INC).
 After he joined YSR Congress Party (YSRCP) in 2014, he lost Darsi constituency.
 In 2019 he could not contest elections because of family problems.
 He studied in B.V.
 Subbayya school in Pernamitta.
-Prior to entering politics he did his doctorate from Sri Ramachandra medical college.
+Prior to entering politics he did his doctorate from Sri Ramachandra Medical College.

 Political career

-Reddy entered politics and won the Mandal Parishad Territorial Constituency (MPTC) of Chimakurthy in August 2005 and was Mandal Parishad President.
+Reddy entered politics and won the Mandal Parishad Territorial Constituency of Chimakurthy in August 2005 and was Mandal Parishad President.

 Later, he contested as a Member of the Legislative Assembly (MLA) from Darsi constituency from Indian National Congress against Telugu Desam Party candidate Mannam Venkata Ramana, and won the election.

 He contested from YSR Congress Party in 2014 and lost the election to Sidda Raghava Rao.